Frontiers of the European Iron Age

 - Late Registration deadline (increased conference fee of 50 sterling): 14 September 2013

 - The last date for any meal bookings is Friday 13th September 2013

-- Publication details will be announced later
+- Publication details are here

 - Student bursaries (supported by the the ACE Foundation and the Cambridge Italian Research Network).
 You are asked to apply directly and briefly to Simon Stoddart giving your age, status, need and intellectual interests.

 - The main venue for the conference is the Cripps Building of Magdalene College which can be seen on a map here.
 The entrance is by foot or bicycle from Chesterton Lane.
 You will be asked to check in just inside this entrance to the left opposite the Porters Lodge.
 This is also the location of accommodation within Magdalene (although if you have booked accommodation for Thurday evening, you are asked to go to the Porters Lodge in the main body of the college - see next bullet point for the location).